 Lotus F1 Team

-The Lotus team is of course no stranger to ups and downs in fortune.
-The Lotus name will forever be associated with the brilliant achievements of designer Colin Chapman and champions such Jim Clark, Emerson Fittipaldi and Mario Andretti, and later with the black-and-gold cars that carried Ayrton Senna to early success.
-The current team also has its own history, that has won championships under several different names in the past.
+The Lotus team is no stranger to ups and downs in fortune with the name set to be forever associated with the brilliant achievements of designer Colin Chapman and champions such Jim Clark, Emerson Fittipaldi and Mario Andretti, and later with the black-and-gold cars that carried Ayrton Senna to early success.
+The current team also has its own history that has won championships under several different names in the past.

-The team’s headquarters, the Whiteways Technical Centre at Enstone in England and many of its longer-serving personnel, trace their lineage back to the Benetton team which gave Michael Schumacher his first two world champions’ titles back in 1994 and 1995.
-In 2002, the team was taken over by French car maker Renault, who added to their immense heritage in motorsport by clinching the world championship with Fernando Alonso in 2005 and 2006.
+The team traces their lineage back to the Benetton team which gave Michael Schumacher his first two world champions’ titles back in 1994 and 1995.
+In 2002, the team was taken over by Renault, who added to their immense heritage in motorsport by clinching the world championship with Fernando Alonso in 2005 and 2006.